andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 An error you get very often with files in yaml format is that the indents are not correct.
 This can lead to unexpected errors later when you try to run all this stuff.

+With this configuration in place we have already a working resource server that can handle JWt access tokens transmitted via http bearer token header.
+Spring Security also validates by default:

+* the JWT signature against the queried public key(s) from jwks_url
+* the JWT _iss_ claim against the configured issuer uri
+* that the JWT is not expired

 Usually this configuration would be sufficient but as we also want to make sure that our resource server is working with stateless token authentication we have to configure stateless sessions.
 Starting with Spring Boot 2 you always have to configure Spring Security